 The pharmaceutical industry has been around for a very long time.
-While Merck boasts of being the oldest drug company on the planet since its inception in 1668, the very first drug store opened its doors in Baghdad in the year 754.
+While Merck boasts of being the oldest drug company on the planet since its inception in 1668, the opened its doors in Baghdad in the year 754.
 And the pharmaceutical industry survives and thrives based on the same business practices that drive all companies that produce consumer goods.

 “If you develop a product that doesn’t cost too much to manufacture, however if it’s of tremendously high value, it’s going to be priced very high," Kaitin said.
 "If you compare a Mercedes and a...Hyundai, the fact is the Mercedes may not cost that much more to develop, but there’s a higher demand for it and there are people that are willing to pay for it, and therefore the price is very high.”

 To further illustrate his point, Kaitin said there is a high demand for “lifestyle” drugs like Rogaine to promote hair growth.
 “People are willing to pay for [them], so the products will be priced accordingly.
 It’s not based on the cost of production; it’s based on the value.”